DeograciasGraole/Api/README.md

 ### Create Lesson

-Create a new lesson in a unit.
+Create a new lesson in a unit (Admin only).

 **Endpoint:** `POST /api/units/{unit}/lessons`